anishsheela/hacked/README.md

 The process of fetching and comparing with clean projects can be a time-consuming one, so give it some time to load on the first run.

+## Drush

+Drush commands:

+* `hacked-details (hd)`: Show the Hacked! report about a specific project.
+* `hacked-diff`: Output a unified diff of the project specified.
+* `hacked-list-projects`: List all projects that can be analysed by Hacked!

 ## Maintainers